-- School Fundraiser – Matching dollars raised for school fundraisers is a great way to get your name in schools (this is a great option for a community referral program).
+- School fundraisers: Matching dollars raised for school fundraisers is a great way to get your name in schools (this is a great option for a community referral program.

-Using a services like Referral Rock can help track partnership referrals as well.
+Using a service like Referral Rock can help track partnership referrals as well.